 In most developed countries employers are legally responsible for educating employees on workplace safety standards and the hazards that they may face while on the job through the provision of effective safety training.
-Trainers need to deliver training in an educational and engaging manner to enhance the retention of information and application of learning to workplaces.
+Trainers need to deliver training in an educational and engaging manner to enhance the retention of information and application of learning to workplaces24.
 Research shows that training is more effective when trainers use language, situations and examples operators will relate to and understand.
-Training becomes more meaningful and enjoyable to operators when trainers relate the training content to operators' day-to-day work experiences.
+Training becomes more meaningful and enjoyable to operators when trainers relate the training content to operators' day-to-day work experiences25.
 As a result, operators are more likely to pay attention throughout training and apply what they have learned.
 Moreover, training activities should be chosen that allow operators to relate their skills and knowledge to work and health safety issues relevant for the industry that they work in.
 For instance, trainers can achieve better results by incorporating scenarios or real-life situations that link to the concept being learnt whilst being appropriate for the target audience.

-" It is critical that training is directly relatable to on-the-job activties; this can only occur with a detailed understanding of the job demands was approximately three times more effective than the least engaging methods in promoting knowledge and skill acquisition.
+" It is critical that training is directly relatable to on-the-job activities; this can only occur with a detailed understanding of the job demands

+There are considerable benefits for trainers to connect and build rapport with operators^{26,27}.
+One meta-analysis revealed that training utilising conversation or dialogue with trainees was highly engaging and was The challenge for a practitioner is transitioning from a "spy" to an "okay guy" in the eyes of operators. approximately three times more effective than the least engaging methods in promoting knowledge and skill acquisition28.
 Researchers assert that safety trainers can connect with trainees by going on ride-alongs before delivering training, as a way of not only observing and understanding the role of trainees, but also become accepted as an outsider who understands.
-For instance, Herbet conducted an ethnographic field study with police officers to gather their opinions on police brutality.
+For instance, Herbet29 conducted an ethnographic field study with police officers to gather their opinions on police brutality.
 He observed that the police officers were initially reluctant to allow him to go on the ride alongs but then developed rapport and became accepted by the police officers as an outsider who understood their perspective.
-Herbet described this as a transformation from "spy" to "okay guy" (p.
+Herbet29 described this as a transformation from "spy" to "okay guy" (p.
 304).